-This course covers the operations of computer communications and the principles of networks.
-Network interface hardware and protocol standards are emphasized.
+This course covers the operations of computer networks and network operating systems.
+Documentation and network best practices are emphasized.
 This course provides students with hands-on experience in accessing computer networks.
 Hours: 26 lecture and 52 laboratory.
 Prerequisite: CMP 150 or permission of the department head.
 Laboratory fee: \$25.
 Usually offered in the fall.